-This is the shortest leg of the journey, but also one of the most interesting.
+This is the shortest leg of Morgenster’s New World Tour, but also one of the most interesting.
 We are exploring an area of unsurpassable beauty that few tourists see.
 The leg begins in Cayenne, the capital of French Guiana.
 The city boasts a market, beaches, museums, botanic gardens and superb cuisine.
 We do love to sail, though, so off we are to the deep blue sea.
 And that is not just metaphorical, the sea here is a stunning blue.
 We sail due west along mangrove forests.

 Morgenster drops anchor in the Kourou river at the city of Kourou, a colonial town that was established over two centuries ago.

 Offshore is the famous French Penal Colony Island made infamous in the film ‘Papillon’.
 It is now in ruin and rapidly returning to the jungle.